SidTirse-13/Hotel-Management-System/README.md

 # 🏨 Hotel Management System – Java

-A console-based Hotel Management System built using Java and Object-Oriented Programming principles.
-This project simulates the operations of a hotel including room booking, food ordering, billing, and customer record management.
-It supports file handling for data persistence and multithreading for efficient background file saving.
+This project is a Java-based console application designed to manage core hotel operations like room booking, food ordering, billing, and customer management.
+It follows object-oriented principles, uses file handling to persist data between sessions, and implements multithreading for background file saving.
+The system ensures a smooth user experience through custom exception handling and a menu-driven interface.

----

 ## 📌 Features